Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Introduction

 The paper is organized as follows.
-In \cref{sec:coherentgraph}, we investigate the coherent feedback control in the closed system based on the architecture of multiple two-level atoms coupled with a semi-infinite waveguide.
-Here,the evolution of the quantum states can be best described using ideas from random graph theory.
-In \cref{sec:hybridopen} we study on the combination of coherent feedback control and measurement feedback control in the open system based on the set up where one two-level atom is coupled with a semi-infinite waveguide.
-With the help of external coherent drives and measurement feedback control fields, we can also modulate the quantum state.
-We present our conclusions in \cref{sec:conclusions}.
+In Section~\ref{sec:coherentgraph}, we investigate the coherent feedback control of the quantum network as shown in Fig.~\ref{fig:NatomWaveguide} (a).
+In particular, we show that the evolution of the quantum states can be described using ideas from random graph theory.
+In Section~\ref{sec:hybridopen} we apply both the coherent feedback control and measurement feedback control to investigate the dynamics of the the quantum network in Fig.~\ref{fig:NatomWaveguide} (a).
+We conclude the paper in Section~\ref{sec:conclusions}.